Ayn-Path/aynpath-server/README.md

 ## Overview

-This repository contains the backend service for indoor localization and navigation by providing a Flask API named (/predict_location) that receives an image from the user, extracts ORB features, and matches them against a precomputed database of descriptors to predict the user’s current location.
-Returns the predicted location, number of good matches, and processing time.
+This repository contains the backend service for indoor localization and navigation by providing a Flask API named (/predict_location) that receives an image from the user, extracts ORB features, and matches them against a precomputed database of descriptors to predict the user’s current location, returns the predicted location, number of good matches, and processing time.

 ## Features